| Title: | Score Matching Estimation by Automatic Differentiation |

 A list of:

-object containing a tape of the unnormalised log-density using the metric of the "end
+an Rcpp_ADFun object containing a tape of the unnormalised log-density using the metric of the "end" manifold (that is the independent variable is on the end manifold).

 some information about the tapes